 However…..the desperate need for shelter had become paramount.
-A quick check of the sketch map obtained from the Post Office, showed a campsite which also had one or two huts, about 12 miles around the looped single track road.
+A quick check of the sketch map obtained from the Post Office showed a campsite which also had one or two huts, about 12 miles around the looped single-track road.
 So with a strong side wind and heavy passing rain, pulling myself together, pedalling onward seemed the best option.
 After struggling up and down rolling hills for what seemed like a very long way, to my horror and gradual comprehension the road ended turning into a muddy cart track.
-With no idea of the tracks condition after heavy rainfall, it would have been foolish to continue on.
+With no idea of the condition of the track after heavy rainfall, it would have been foolish to continue on.

 Cursing myself for not having paid better attention to the sketched map meant retracing the miles yet again.
 Resignedly, I pointed the increasingly heavy bike, back along the road, towards the one and only right-hand turn leading to Ariganour.
 Meaning hopefully, after another 11-mile circuit in tortuous winds and harsh rain there should be the promised campsite huts………

 Struggling against the ever-increasing wind, at last, the turn to Arignour appeared.
 Thank you, thank you I breathed, to no one in particular.
 Moments later realised I had spoken too soon.
 Wham, the strong south-westerly wind, fast becoming a serious gale, set the bike and me off balance……over we toppled.
 Luckily no harm was done, apart from a lot of swearing, frustration and annoyance.
 The only solution was to push the bike through the strongest gusts, and that was how I made it to Ariganour.
 On and off the bike seat in a game of musical chairs!